nguyentranminhluan/imagebinarizer/README.md

 ![](/images/console.png)

+### Inverted Image
 Another option to binarize the image is to get the inverse of it.
 The pictures below compare the normal binarized image (left) with the inverted binarized image (right):

 <img src="/images/NormalConvert.png" width="400"><img src="/images/InverseConvert.png" width="400">

+### Gray Scale

+Describe which issues we have with binarization.
+Then introduce gray-scale.
+Excplain how gray-scale can solve the issue.

-There are more interesting features to look into in this project: width and height of image customing, gray scale binarizing, color recognizing with thresholds setup, ...
+There are more interesting features (WHY it is intersting) to look into in this project: width and height of image customing, gray scale binarizing, color recognizing with thresholds setup, ...

 Even image contour recognition can also be done with some tries in thresholds setup as shown below.